gbeced/pyalgotrade/doc/googleappengine.rst

 Known bugs/limitations:

- * The **pyalgotrade.technical.trend.Slope** technical indicator is currently not available when running inside the **Google App Engine**.
-   This is because it depends on external libraries (NumPy and SciPy) that are not available in that environment.
  * The **pyalgotrade.talibext.indicator** module is currently not available when running inside the **Google App Engine**.
-   This is because it depends on external libraries (talib, NumPy, SciPy, etc) that are not available in that environment.
+   This is because it depends on external libraries (talib) that are not available in that environment.